 Susanna - Go Dig My Grave

-"Wondrous, haunting bunch of covers from Norwegian singer” 8/10 Uncut Magazine
+"Wonderful, haunting bunch of covers from Norwegian singer”

-Susanna Wallumrød, has under the artistic name Susanna and with Susanna and the Magical Orchestra made deep imprints in many listeners and in the music scene of Norway since the debut in 2004.
-She has made a place for herself in the in our musical canon, somewhere between folk music, pop, jazz and art-music.
-She has collaborated with Jenny Hval, Stian Westerhus, Ensemble neoN and Led Zeppelins bass player John Paul Jones.
+Susanna Wallumrød has – under the artist name Susanna and with Susanna and the Magical Orchestra – made deep imprints in many listeners and on the Norwegian music scene since her debuted made a place for herself in our musical canon.

 Wallumrød has placed herself somewhere between folk music, pop, jazz and art-music and has collaborated with Jenny Hval, Stian Westerhus and Ensemble neoN, as well as Led Zeppelins bass player, John Paul Jones.
 She's made an impressive 12 albums and won three Spellemannsprisen (Norwegian Grammy Awards) this far.
 These days she is releasing her 13th album.